-A. For Indoor installations, determine the height above the floor you want to place the base plate (2).
+A. Determine the height above the floor you want to place the base plate (2).
 The base plate, plus firebrick, will be approximately 4 1/2 inches thick.
-Mortar and set concrete blocks into place to reach the desired height.
+Mortar and set concrete blocks into place to reach the desired fireplace floor height.
 Ensure the block base is level and square.
-Set the base plate (2), ensuring it is level and square.
-See Figures 6 & 7.
+Additional blocks may also be laid in front of the kit's base plate to create a base for a hearth.
+See Figures 6 and 7.

 Figure 6.
-Block Base For Indoor Use
+Block Base

 Figure 7.
-Kit Base Plate
+Block Base with Hearth